QUIQQER/multi-mailer/README.md

 Features
 --------

-- Create multiple mail servers: Configure any number of mail servers in a priority order.
+- Create multiple mail servers: Configure any number of mail servers.
-- Automatic failover: If a mail server is unavailable, the system seamlessly switches to the next one.
+- Automatic fail over: If a mail server is unavailable, the system seamlessly switches to the next one.
 - Logging: Traceable logs of all mailing attempts and server changes.
-- Configurable priorities: Determine the order in which the mail servers should be used.
 - Easy integration: Seamless use in existing QUIQQER projects.

 Installation
 ------------